r-papir/gamestudy/formal_models.md

 ### Formal Model

-Both puzzles are characterized by ***partially observable, deterministic finite labeled transition systems***.Learn about their causal structure below.
+Both puzzles are characterized by ***partially observable, deterministic finite labeled transition systems***.
+Learn more about their causal structure below.

 ## Puzzle A